ortus-docs/testbox-docs/primers/bdd/expectations.md

 # Expectations

 Expectations are self-concatenated strings that evaluate an **actual** value to an **expected** value or condition.
-These are initiated by the global TestBox method called `expect()` which takes in a value called the **actual** value.
+These are initiated by the global TestBox method called `expect()` which takes in a value called the **actual** value or `expectAll()` which takes in an array or struct which will be the **actual** value.
 It is concatenated in our expectations DSL with a matcher function that will most likely take in an expected value or condition to test.
 You can also concatenate the matchers and do multiple evaluations on a single actual value.

 ## Matchers